apache/turbine-build/README_TECHNICAL_GITMODULES.md

      git clone https://gitbox.apache.org/repos/asf/turbine-build.git

 N.B.
 The submodules are included with a relative URL.
-If you are cloning with https + Github  and you want later psuh you have to switsch either to ush) or the SSH-URL or fetching from gitbox (recommended).
+If you are cloning with https + Github  and you want later push you have to switch either to the SSH-URL (ssh://git@github.com/) or fetching from gitbox (recommended) using your Apache credentials.

-If you want later update the remote URLS you could use sync command to achieve this:
+If you want later update the remote URLS you could use the sync command to achieve this:

     git submodule sync